A new analysis of campaign spending from the Federal Election Commission and other Sources

 Because of gaps in reporting requirements, spending reported to the FEC is only part of the picture.
 Groups take advantage of loopholes in the law to avoid reporting certain communications intended to influence the elections.
 When all types of outside spending on television ads related to the presidential race are taken into account, 32% of the spending has come from “dark money” groups that do not disclose their donors.

 “Americans across the political spectrum have long held transparency in campaign funding to be crucial,” said Rusch.
 “When citizens can’t follow the money voters can’t judge the credibility of political communications and corporations and other special interests can fund misleading advertisements while evading accountability.”

 Last week, new polling found that 76% of Americans support a requirement that companies publicly disclose their contributions to groups like the U.S. Chamber of Commerce that funnel their money into politics.

-CoPIRG is encouraging every eligible Coloradan to go to the polls by November 6th to push back on the power of big money and vote yes on Amendment 65.
+CALPIRG and Demos are encouraging every eligible American to go to the polls by November 6th to push back on the power of big money.

 “Unlimited, corporate, and secret money continue to undermine the principle of ‘one person, one vote,’” Lioz said.
 “It’s more important than ever that Americans use the power of their votes to push back and make their voices heard.”

 This is the third release in the CALPIRG and Demos series of analyses on the role of big money in the 2012 elections.
 Previous reports are available here and here.
 Today’s release reflects a comprehensive analysis of outside spending on the presidential election, including figures not available from the FEC.
 The organizations will release a short post-election update on November 9, and a comprehensive analysis of all election fundraising and spending in January 2013.

 CALPIRG, the California Public Interest Research Group, is a non-profit, non-partisan public interest advocacy organization.